 Are you looking to ease into camping?
 Or maybe you’re a long-time camper looking for an upgrade.
-Cabin camping might be just the thing for you!
+Cabin camping with your pets might be just the thing for you!

 “Cabin” can mean pretty much anything from a one-room shack to a 10-bedroom ski chalet, but cabin camping usually refers to a rustic cabin with few amenities.
-In fact, I consider cabin camping to be one step up from a tent.
-In recent years – and especially on our 4-month road trip in 2017 – we “camped” in a lot of cabins.
-It’s become my new favorite way to camp!
+In fact, most camping cabins are one step up from a tent.
+In recent years we’ve “camped” in a lot of cabins, and it’s become my favorite way to camp!

-Another reason I love cabin camping with dogs is that I have someplace to leave my dog if I decide to go out to eat or visit a nearby museum.
-I wouldn’t leave Bailey in the tent or car for any extended period of time, so this allows me to cover more attractions in an area.
+Another reason I love cabin camping with pets is that I have a place to leave Bailey if I decide to go out to eat or visit a nearby museum.
+I wouldn’t leave her in the tent or car for any extended period of time, so renting a cabin allows me to see more attractions in an area.

-In most camping cabins, you’ll need to bring the same supplies you would pack for camping … minus the tent.
-The most rustic camping cabin will have a bed with mattress and maybe a chair.
-Obviously, this will vary from cabin to cabin, and you’ll need to confirm ahead of time, but in general, these are a few things you’ll need to pack for every cabin camping trip:
+In most camping cabins, you’ll need to bring the same supplies you would for tent camping … minus the tent.
+The most rustic camping cabins have a bed with a mattress and maybe a chair.
+Obviously, this will vary from cabin to cabin, and you’ll need to confirm ahead of time.
+But in general, these are some of the things you’ll need to pack for every cabin camping trip:

 Camping cabins are popping up everywhere these days!
-Some of the most common places to find a camping cabin include:
+Some of the most common places to find them include:

-Many private campgrounds are starting to offer camping cabins now, and it’s especially great for family gatherings when you have RV campers, tent campers, and cabin campers all in the same party.
-To find pet-friendly options, search for campgrounds in the area you’ll be visiting on GoPetFriendly.com.
+Many private campgrounds are starting to offer camping cabins now.
+They’re especially convenient for family gatherings when you have RV campers, tent campers, and cabin campers all in the same party.
+To find pet friendly options, search for campgrounds in the area you’ll be visiting on GoPetFriendly.com.
 Pet policies (and fees) will vary.

-Cabins in the national parks are usually a little less rustic, and quite a bit pricier, but you get more of an outdoor feel than staying in a lodge or motel room.
-I rented a two-bedroom cabin at Colter Bay in Teton National Park, and it was pet-friendly even though the trails at the park are not!
+Cabins in national parks are usually a little more posh — and quite a bit pricier — but you get more of an outdoor feel than staying in a lodge or motel.
+I rented a two-bedroom cabin at Colter Bay in Teton National Park, and it was pet friendly even though the trails at the park are not!
 The dog I had at the time was older and well-behaved, so I was able to leave him in the cabin for a few hours while I hiked with friends.

 Searching for “national park cabins” will get you started, and will likely turn up a lot of private cabins nearby.
 If you specifically want a camping cabin in the national park, start with the national park website and follow the links to camping and lodging options.

-Sometimes the accommodations you choose for your pet friendly trip add a lot to the experience, and that’s certainly the case when you’re cabin camping!
-Hopefully these options have got you thinking about how a camping cabin might work into your next trip.
+Sometimes the accommodations you choose for your pet friendly trip add to the experience.
+That’s certainly the case when you’re cabin camping with pets!
+Hopefully these options have you thinking about how a trip like this might work for you.

-Have you tried cabin camping?
+Have you tried cabin camping with pets?
 Tell us about your favorite cabin in the comments!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.